 - Bladder and bowel control & improved sexual function

 And there’s no need to remember to do your exercises three to six times a day.
 Simply use your Kegel8 V for Men once a day and the clinically designed programme will do your day’s worth of pelvic floor exercises in just minutes.

-For more information on how you can effectively strengthen your pelvic floor muscles, get in touch with our friendly team today.
+For more information on how you can effectively strengthen your pelvic floor muscles, contact us today.